Porush264/porush264.github.io/_posts/2022-04-13-the-cordane-battle.md

   name: Porush Yadav
   link: https://github.com/porush264
 ---
 <img src='https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fporush264.github.io%2Fposts%2F2022%2F04%2F13%2Fthe-cordane-battle%2F&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false' align=center><br>

 # 1.Some Things Cannot Be Undone

 He was feeling a lot of commotion, almost unbearable and was wondering what kind of route they were taking that was so disturbed.
 But the circumstances were such that he could not complain about it until he had reached the destination.
 The destination, kingdom of Mahqur, was to be protected at all costs by any outsider's eyes because they believed that anyone from outside will come with evil thoughts towards their precious kingdom.
 He had already practiced it several times, a short, precise and clear offering of peace ought to do the logical king's bidding to remove this misunderstanding.\
 A soldier peeks inside the carriage ,"we're almost there messenger ",says the soldier and he must not have known the real identity of the messenger as he would have shown much more respect to him otherwise.
 The king did not just send a mere usual messenger to convey the message which could be the most important in this world ,in fact this man was the most trusting of the king's court who was once known for his theft skills  and had now become one of the wisest man to ever live in the kingdom of Orkhan.
 The carriage suddenly stops ,Hoshakh could make out the soldiers whispering among themselves on whose turn it was to take him further now. \
-"Ah ,i'll get you next time ,i swear" ,Hoshakh hears one of the soldiers saying as the footsteps grow louder towards the carriage .\
+"I'll take this one , I have some work in the market nearby ",said one of the soldiers to others before he walked up to the carriage.\
 "Come on, this way messenger ",says the soldier grabbing him by his hand and pulling him out of his carriage , the blindfolds were also removed at this point and what Hoshakh was witnessing in front of his eyes he could not believe .There were great mountain ranges all around him and no sign of a palace except for a single point of light which could be seen behind one of the smaller mountains .\
 "This way ",calls the soldier to Hoshakh\
 After walking on the rocky and steep path for sometime , the soldier approaches for a conversation with the unknown messenger.\